JonathanWilbur/preql-standard-types/README.md

 - [ ] Add these labels:
   - [ ] Theoretical minimum storage in bytes
   - [ ] Theoretical maximum storage in bytes
+- [ ] Review backslashes use in regex patterns.
+- [ ] Review use of DirectoryString in `openldap` target.